 'William Guiness' is a very short-spurred columbine most noted for its large, nodding, bicolored flowers which are dark purple with contrasting white on the upper half of the sepals.
 It is a bushy, clump-forming perennial that typically grows 24-30" tall.
 Blooms in spring.
 Biternate, almost fern-like, medium green foliage is somewhat suggestive of meadow rue (Thalictrum).
 'William Guiness' is considered by some references to be synonymous with A. v.
 'Magpie'.

 Susceptible to leaf miner.
+Aphids are a lesser problem.
 Foliage usually declines by mid-summer at which point it should be cut to the ground.